gurpsdomain/gurpsdomain/README.md

 # GURPS Domain [![Build Status](https://travis-ci.org/gurpsdomain/gurpsdomain.svg?branch=master)](https://travis-ci.org/gurpsdomain/gurpsdomain)
 This repository contains a Java project used to model [GURPS][gurps].
 It is in no way associated with SJGames.
+The organisation can be found [here][organisation].

 ## Getting Started
 This project depends on [Maven][maven].
 It can be build by running the following command